Agriculture, forestry and fishing

 Outlook

-In 2023-24, the agriculture, forestry and fishing sector accounted for 3.4% of GSP in the Territory, having increased by 9.9% to $1.4 billion.
-The sector accounts for 2.1% of total employment, with around 2,900 workers employed on average, noting there are significant seasonal fluctuations.
-Current growth in the sector is largely due to increased cattle production, diversification into cropping on pastoral leases, and investment in new cropping and horticultural developments (Map 4).
-In the medium term, growth is expected to be supported by several large agricultural land developments, along with significant private sector investment in property purchases, and growth in exports.
+In 2024‑25, the agriculture, forestry and fishing sector accounted for 4.8% of GSP in the Territory, having increased by 12.9% to $1.4 billion.
+The sector accounts for 2.3% of total employment, with around 3,300 workers employed on average, noting there are significant seasonal fluctuations.
+Growth in output is largely due to increased live cattle exports, diversification into cropping on pastoral leases, investment in new cropping and horticultural developments, and expansion of aquaculture and fisheries activities (Map 4).
+Higher energy prices will increase operational costs across the sector, particularly for remote businesses, and the Middle East conflict has affected the supply of fertiliser which will impact horticultural production.
+In the medium term, growth is expected to be supported by several large agricultural land developments, along with recent significant property sales and anticipated new investment and growth in export markets.

 Live cattle

-The Territory’s live cattle exports increased by around 42% in 2024, driven by increased demand from Indonesia and favourable weather conditions (Chart 15).
-The recent acquisition of several large cattle stations in 2024 reflects increased investment in the sector that should support future supply.
+The Territory’s live cattle exports increased by 15% in 2025, driven by increased demand from Indonesia and favourable weather conditions (Chart 15).
+Although there is strong demand for live cattle heading into 2026, above‑average rainfall has disrupted supply lines and limited exports.
+The sale of several large pastoral stations in 2025 reflects investor confidence in the sector that should support future supply over the forward estimates.

 Chart 15: Annual number of live Territory cattle exports, by destination